Kasia Niewiadoma

-Starting in Rotterdam, the third edition of the women's Grand Tour is set to be an explosive race from start to finish
+Starting in Brittany, the fourth edition of the women's Grand Tour is set to be an explosive race from start to finish

-Demi Vollering (SD Worx-Protime) will be lining up for the race’s Grand Départ in Rotterdam – the first foreign start for the Tour de France Femmes – and will be looking to defend her yellow jersey title.
-However, there will be plenty of other riders with their eyes on the maillot jaune as the seven-day race heads through the Netherlands, Belgium and France.
+Last year's winner Kasia Niewiadoma (Canyon//SRAM zondacrypto) is lining up again and will face 2023 winner Demi Vollering (FDJ-Suez).
+However, there will be plenty of other riders with their eyes on the maillot jaune as the nine-day race heads through France from the west to east.
 Beyond the yellow jersey, the polka-dot, green and white jerseys are all up for grabs, as well as stage wins, so there are plenty of opportunities for all the riders to go for glory.
-This year’s race also concludes atop the famed Alpe d’Huez, and whoever wins this stage will write themselves into cycling history with some of the greats from the sport.

 With so much to play for in this year's Tour de France Femmes, fans will not want to miss a moment of this nail-biting Grand Tour.
 Thankfully, there are plenty of places where you can watch every minute on a subscription, as well as free-to-air coverage.